slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Fake it till you make it.'*

+other confidence «movers»:

+- When you break an agreement that you make with yourself, your selfestime plummets: don't do it or renegociate it.
+- Confidence: state + mastery. impress yourself.
+- Confidence is a result, not a requirement.
+- Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
+Authenticity can't be faked.
+- Confidence relies on pride. pursue authentic pride.
+- HARD WORK = CONFIDENCE

 <a id="on-arrogance"></a>HOWEVER... know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*